 Forget, “You had me at hello.”
-When engaging executives, ‘hello’ is where you lose them.
+When selling to C-level decision makers, ‘hello’ is where you lose them.

 During the opening minutes of conversation, executives decide whether or not to continue listening.
 In other words, cut the small talk, launch your big idea.